Kochurovskyi/Business_Analytics/README.md

 Detailed visualistion you can find in [Tableau file](https://public.tableau.com/profile/yukochu#!/vizhome/Pet_Prj4Storry_2modeling/Modeling)

 The goal was to contact the customers to sell them only one product, so you cannot select all of them.
 This increases the complexity of the problem: you need to determine the best contact channel, but also need to select which product will be sold to a given customer.
 It might be hard to compute this.
-In order to check, you will use greedy optimization algorithm
+In order to check, you will use greedy optimization algorithm.

+Jupiter (Python) Notebook with all models developed in python you can find [here]( https://github.com/Kochurovskyi/Business_Analytics/blob/main/MarketingCampaign_model.ipynb)

 ## Proscriptive model